Colorado Domestic Violence: Federal Law Firearms & Ammunition Prohibitions

 For information or assistance, contact the Battered Women's Legal Advocacy Project or your local ATF office.

-violence.
+There are two separate federal firearms laws which relate to domestic violence.
 These are the Violence Against Women Act of 1994 (VAWA) and the Omnibus Consolidated Appropriations Act of 1997 which amends the Federal Gun Control Act of 1968.